iTwin/itwinjs-core/docs/learning/frontend/Plugins.md

 # iModel.js Plugins

 A [Plugin]($frontend) is a separately webpacked JavaScript module that is loaded on demand into a browser (or Electron) running the the frontend iModel.js environment.
+It is compiled and webpacked using the [buildIModelJsModule](./BuildingIModelJsModules.md) script.
+The build process creates a tar file that includes a manifest, the webpacked plugin, and the associated resources.

-A [Plugin]($frontend) is typically written in Typescript.
-It has access to all classes in the iModel.js host environment.
-In all iModel.js hosts, that will always include the members of bentleyjs-core, geometry-core, imodeljs-i18n, imodeljs-clients, imodeljs-common, imodeljs-quantity, and imodeljs-frontend.
-In hosts that use the iModel.js user interface classes, it will also include the members of ui-core, ui-components, ui-ninezone, and ui-framework.
+A [Plugin]($frontend) is written in Typescript.
+It has access to all exported classes in the iModel.js host environment.
+In all iModel.js hosts, that will include the exports of bentleyjs-core, geometry-core, imodeljs-i18n, imodeljs-clients, imodeljs-common, imodeljs-quantity, and imodeljs-frontend.
+In hosts that use the iModel.js user interface classes, it will also include the exports of ui-core, ui-components, ui-ninezone, and ui-framework.
 In hosts that are designed to format and display EC data, the presentation-common, presentation-components, and presentation-frontend modules will be available as well.
 An example host is Design Review, which includes all of the modules above.

 ## Loading Plugins